 Legacy and Liberation

-As World War II progressed, the Oranienburg Concentration Camp played a critical role in training SS officers, who later went on to oversee other concentration and extermination camps across Europe.
-It became a model for other camps and set a precedent for the systematic dehumanization and extermination of millions during the Holocaust.
+As the World War II was going on, Oranienburg Concentration Camp provided important training for the SS officials, who were transferred to other concentration and killing camps of Europe.
+From this camp, it became a model to other camps and developed a precede for the systematic dehumanization and extermination of millions during the holocaust.

 Remembering the Victims